pnkskff/Headtop/README.md

   8. Add Functionality for User to generate a shareable url for a List.

   - Most likely using NPM of Share URL: https://www.npmjs.com/package/share-url

+  9. Add Functionality to Export a List into a CSV file.

+  - Most likely using NPM export-to-csv: https://www.npmjs.com/package/export-to-csv

 IV.
 FURTHER INFO: